Hatzilu/spacehey-layouts/README.md

 ## Known issues

-* Friends counter is currently broken until i figure out how CSS counters work
+* Blog posts always end with "()" i figure out how to fix it with only CSS